Dairy owner and father fight off hammer-wielding alleged robber

 “He has a hammer.
 If he hit the hammer on his head or his face, he could die, anything could happen.”

-The three fought for about five minutes before Harshminder Singh was able to grab the hammer-wielding hand.
+The three fought for about five minutes before Harshminder was able to grab the hammer-wielding hand.

 “He was asking, ‘just leave me’.”